martin-zyb/Remc/README.md

 # Remc
-Remc Engine
+Remc Engine.
 ## Introduction
-This engine is the foundation for the next project
+This engine is the foundation for the next project.
-Mainly written by visual studio (2019)
+Mainly written by visual studio.
+(2019)
 ## Content
 ### Remc
-Remc is the main module of this project
+Remc is the main module of this project.
-It is a dynamic link library (Remc.dll)
+It is a dynamic link library.
+(Remc.dll)
 #### Sandbox
-Sandbox is the main program that calls and debugs Remc
+Sandbox is the main program that calls and debugs Remc.
 ## Multi platform
-Use premake to support multiple platforms
+Use premake to support multiple platforms.
 ### Generator
 premake5.exe
 ### License